pywbem/pywbemtools/docs/introduction.rst

 The pywbemtools package includes the following tools:

-1. :ref:`Pywbemcli command` - provides access to WBEM servers from the command line
+1. :ref:`Pywbemcli command` - a cli (command line interface) that provides access to WBEM servers from the command line.
+2. :ref:`Pywbemlistener command` - a cli that can manage multiple provides a WBEM indication listeners to receive and display WBEM indications.

 .. _`Supported environments`: